Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 This is where many women get caught.

 They set the boundary.
 Guilt arrives.
-They interpret the guilt as proof that the boundary was wrong, and then they soften, retract, over-explain, or abandon the boundary altogether.
+They interpret the guilt as proof that the boundary was wrong.
+Then they soften, retract, over-explain, or abandon the boundary altogether.

 But sometimes guilt is not a sign that your boundary is wrong.